-Figure 4-1 Merging multiple 3.1x print servers into one 4 print server
+Figure 4-1 Merging Multiple NetWare 3.1x Print Servers into One NetWare 4 Print Server printers administered through the NetWare 4 print server does not exceed 255.

 To move print servers from a single NetWare 3.1x server to multiple NetWare 4 servers contained in more than one container, you must load NETSYNC4 on a NetWare 4 server in each container.